LarsRhijns/White_box_ORCA/README.md

 This project was part of the RO47005 course of the TU Delft in 2022.

 ### Getting started: environment setup
 Run the code below to initialize the repository.
 Run it in the location you want.
 Currently the environment is working only on Linux.
-To work with this repository on windows please install the packages mentioned below the commands manually.
+To work with this repository on windows please install the packages mentioned below the commands manually. <b>Note</b> that the step of creating an environment takes around 5 minutes.

 ```
     git clone git@github.com:LarsRhijns/White_box_ORCA.git